hoangthangta/ThangKAN/README.md

 # Training

-We use **bert-base-cased** as the pre-trained model for feeding embeddings in the training process.
+We use **bert-base-cased** as the pre-trained model for producing embeddings in the training process.
 All models have 768 input size, 64 hidden neurons, and 2 output classes (0 & 1).
 The training was performed  on 10 epochs with lr = 1e-3.

 ## EfficientKAN (a modified version of https://github.com/Blealtan/efficient-kan)
 ```python run_train.py --mode "train" --network "efficient kan" --em_model_name "bert-base-cased" --ds_name "wnli" --epochs 10 --batch_size 4 --max_len 512 --n_size 1 --m_size 768 --n_hidden 64 --n_class 2 --embed_type "pool"```